Wanted: Pregnant cows to help South Dakota ranchers recover from storm

 More than 6,100 cattle have been reported dead from the storm that may have claimed up to 30,000 head at a time when they had not yet developed protective winter coats, said South Dakota state veterinarian Dustin Oedekoven.

-Some parts of South Dakota were pummelled by up to 4 feet (1.2 meters) of snow after freezing rain and wind gusts up to 70 miles per hour (112 km per hour).
+Some parts of South Dakota were pummeled by up to 4 feet of snow after freezing rain and wind gusts up to 70 miles per hour (112 km per hour).

 Cows and calves grazing in vast, open grasslands succumbed to hypothermia, suffocated in massive snowdrifts or died from exhaustion trying to outrun the weather, Oedekoven said.

-The storm delivered crippling blows to ranchers who have spent decades building bloodlines and selecting for certain behavioural traits in cow-calf pairs, said Silvia Christen, executive director of the South Dakota Stockgrowers Association.
+The storm delivered crippling blows to ranchers who have spent decades building bloodlines and selecting for certain behavioral traits in cow-calf pairs, said Silvia Christen, executive director of the South Dakota Stockgrowers Association.

 "Families are traumatized.
 These animals depended on them and they couldn't help," Christen said.